Alexander Perezhogin

-Alexander Valerievich Perezhogin (Александр Валерьевич Пережо́гин; born August 10, 1983) is a Kazakhstani-Russian professional ice hockey player who is currently an unrestricted free agent.
-He most recently played for Avangard Omsk of the Kontinental Hockey League (KHL).
+Alexander Valerievich Perezhogin (Александр Валерьевич Пережо́гин; born August 10, 1983) is a Kazakhstani–Russian former professional ice hockey player.
+He was selected in the first round, 25th overall, by the Montreal Canadiens in the 2001 NHL Entry Draft.

 Playing career

 Perezhogin began his playing career in his homeland of Kazakhstan before leaving in 1998, with his coach Sergei Gersonsky, to play for Avangard Omsk's farm team Avangard VDV.
 He would then gain Russian citizenship upon his recruitment.
-Perezhogin remained with the Omsk organization for the remainder of his Russian league career prior to being drafted.
+Perezhogin remained with the Omsk organization for the remainder of his Russian league career before being drafted.

 Perezhogin was drafted by the Montreal Canadiens in the first round of the 2001 NHL Entry Draft, 25th overall.
 In the 2003-04 season, Perezhogin came to North America to play with the Hamilton Bulldogs, Montreal's American Hockey League (AHL) affiliate.
 He played with the Montreal Canadiens for two seasons.

 During Perezhogin's suspension from the AHL for his stick-swinging incident on Garrett Stafford, on the advice of Bob Gainey and the Montreal Canadiens, he re-joined his former team, Avangard Omsk of the Russian Superleague (RSL), and scored 33 points in 43 games.
 In total, Perezhogin tallied 55 points in 95 games in his career with Avangard.

 He scored his first NHL goal on a break-away in his first career game, on October 6, 2005, at Madison Square Garden against New York Rangers goaltender Kevin Weekes.

 On May 8, 2007, Perezhogin signed a contract with Salavat Yulayev Ufa of the Russian Superleague.
 He would earn nearly $1.8 million US, almost three times his NHL salary during the 2006-07 season.
 The Montreal Canadiens still hold his NHL rights as he is a restricted free agent.

 In April 2009, Perezhogin was invited to represent Russia in the 2009 IIHF World Championship hosted in Switzerland, where he played along the sides of Russian NHL superstars such as Ilya Kovalchuk and five of his teammates from Salavat Yulaev Ufa.
 Russia won its second consecutive gold medal against Canada on May 10, 2009.

 In April 2010, Perezhogin was traded to once again join his former team, Avangard Omsk, with Salavat Yulaev Ufa receiving Igor Volkov in return.